ykansu/inventory-pro/features.md

       - Cash (record amount received and calculate change)
       - Card (record transaction details if needed)
       - Store Credit (if implemented as a feature)
-    - Option to add customer information to the sale (optional, linked to a future customer management module)
-    - Hold/Unhold Sale functionality (save a current sale and resume it later)
+    - Option to hold/unhold sale functionality (save a current sale and resume it later)

 - Receipt Generation
   - Detailed sales ticket